 Their debut album, Cleveland Celtic Ensemble, features traditional and contemporary pieces from Ireland, Scotland, and America, reflecting their commitment to both preservation and innovation in Celtic music.
 The ensemble's performances have been featured on platforms like the Irish & Celtic Music Podcast, further cementing their reputation in the Celtic music community.

 As part of the North Carolina Museum of Art’s esteemed Sights & Sounds on Sundays series, the Cleveland Celtic Ensemble promises an afternoon of musical enchantment.
 Their program will transport listeners through the lush landscapes of Celtic melodies, offering a concert experience that is both soul-stirring and unforgettable.
 The Sunday performance is a concert-only in the museum's SECU auditorium.
-But the Saturday performance is in the West Building and includes a Valentine's Day @ NCMA Dinner Experience in partnership with Catering Works.
-Check back for more information.
+But the Saturday performance is in the West Building's NCMA Cafe and includes a Valentine's Day @ NCMA Dinner Experience in partnership with Catering Works.

 The Cleveland Celtic Ensemble offers a captivating fusion of Celtic tradition and chamber music sophistication, delivering performances that are both intimate and exhilarating.
 Their unique blend of Scottish and Irish bagpipes, fiddle, harp, flute, and vocals creates a rich tapestry of sound that resonates with audiences seeking both authenticity and innovation.